 We are developing novel energy-efficient designs and model-based control algorithms for lower-limb and upper-limb exoskeletons and prostheses using integrated biomechatronic systems modelling.
 Automated environment recognition systems and onboard sensors inform the dynamic controllers, which optimize assistive loads and electrical energy regeneration capabilities of these wearable biomechatronic devices for rehabilitation and manufacturing applications.

 We are developing machine learning algorithms to automatically track, model, and control multibody dynamic systems.
-Our algorithms are deployed on mobile devices and control hardware units.
+Our efficient algorithms are deployed on mobile devices and control hardware units.
 Applications include markerless tracking for human movement biomechanics, control of autonomous vehicles, automotive powertrain models, and environment recognition systems for robotic lower-limb exoskeletons and prostheses.

 Alongside human neuromusculoskeletal models, we have developed dynamic models and optimal controllers for upper-limb stroke rehabilitation robotic systems, which provide assistive/resistive loads according to patient-specific needs.
-We are now gamifying the system to enhance patient experience and are using artificial intelligence algorithms to learn patient-specific characteristics.
-The rehabilitation robotic system is currently being tested at Grand River Hospital.
+We are now gamifying the robotic system to enhance patient experience and are using artificial intelligence to learn patient-specific characteristics.
+The stroke rehabilitation robotic system is currently being tested at Grand River Hospital.

 We have developed high-fidelity multibody dynamic models of golfer biomechanics, flexible shafts, ball-flight aerodynamics, and clubhead-ball contact dynamics.
 Optimization methods are used to systematically evaluate the effects of swing and equipment changes, and are conducted in collaboration with golf club companies and professional regulatory agencies.
 Model validation is provided by optical and inertial motion capture systems, our AboutGolf simulator, pressurized air cannon, and high-speed video camera (up to 600,000 fps).